Aximorphic Perspective Projection Model for Immersive Imagery: Aximorphic Primary-ray Map

-where $r\in\real_{>0}$ is the view-coordinate radius (magnitude).
-Vector $\vec\theta\in[0,\pi]^2$ contains incident angles (measured from the optical axis) of two azimuthal projections.
-Vector $\vec\varphi\in[0,1]^2$ is the anamorphic interpolation weight, which is linear $\vec\varphi_x+\vec\varphi_y=1$, but has spherical distribution (see Figure \vref{fig:phi correlation}).
-Vector $\vec k\in[-1,1]^2$ (also $[-1,1]^3$ in subsection \ref{sec:asymmetry} variant) describes two power axes of anamorphic projection.
-The algorithm is evaluated per-pixel of position $\vec v\in\real^2$ in view-space coordinates, centered at the optical axis and normalized at the chosen angle-of-view (horizontal or vertical).
-The final anamorphic incident angle $\theta'$ is obtained by interpolation, using $\vec\varphi$ weights.
+where $r\in\real_{>0}$ is the view-coordinate radius (vector magnitude).
+Vector $\vec\theta\in[0,\pi]^2$ contains two incidence angles (measured from the optical axis) of two azimuthal projections determined by two distinct $k$ parameters.
+Vector $\vec\varphi\in[0,1]^2$ contains the aximorphic interpolation weights, which are linear $\vec\varphi_x+\vec\varphi_y=1$, but exhibit spherical distribution (see Figure \vref{fig:phi correlation}).
+Vector $\vec k\in[-1,1]^2$ (also $[-1,1]^3$ in a variant from subsection \ref{sec:asymmetry}) describes two power axes of aximorphic projection.
+The algorithm is evaluated per-pixel for position $\vec v\in\real^2$ in view-space coordinates, centered at the optical axis and normalized at the chosen angle-of-view (horizontal or vertical).
+The final aximorphic incidence angle $\theta'$ is obtained through interpolation of $\vec\theta$ components by $\vec\varphi$ weights.

-here $\theta'\in(0,\pi]$ is the anamorphic incident angle, measured from the optical axis.
-This measurement resembles azimuthal projection of the globe (here a visual sphere) \cite{McArdle2013VisualSphereEuclid}.
-The final incident vector $\hat G\in[-1,1]^3$ (aka primary-ray) is obtained from the anamorphic angle $\theta'$.
+here $\theta'\in(0,\pi]$ is the aximorphic incidence angle, measured from the optical axis.
+This measurement resembles azimuthal projection of a globe (here a visual sphere) \cite{McArdle2013VisualSphereEuclid}.
+The final incidence vector $\hat G\in[-1,1]^3$ (aka viewing-ray) is obtained from the aximorphic angle $\theta'$.
 Parameters $r,\vec v,\vec\varphi$ are in view-space, while $\vec\theta,\theta',\varphi,\hat G$ are in visual-sphere space.
-Essentially the anamorphic primary-ray map preserves the azimuthal angle $\varphi$, while modulating only the picture's radius.
+Essentially, the aximorphic primary-ray map preserves the azimuthal angle $\varphi$ while modulating only the radius of the image.

+\paragraph{Inverse Mapping} It can be obtained through a lookup mesh shaped as a tessellated screen-plane, mapped to the visual-sphere surface by equation \eqref{eq:incidence vector}.
+This mesh can be directly sampled by a ray to read the UV coordinates, or rasterized to a UV coordinates map.
+Ray-mesh sampling offers the advantage of an unlimited angle-of-view compared to texture sampling, which is practically limited to around $140\degree\Omega$.

-\subsection{Focal length and angle-of-view}
+\subsection{Focal Length and Angle-of-View}

-To give more control over the picture, a mapping between angle-of-view $\Omega$ and focal-length $f$ can be established.
-Here, focal-length is derived in a reciprocal from, to optimize usage in Equation \eqref{eq:double spherical theta}.
+To enhance control over the image, a mapping between the angle-of-view $\Omega$ and the focal length $f$ can be established.
+Here, the focal length is expressed in reciprocal format to optimize its use in equation \eqref{eq:double spherical theta}.